slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
 Milne*
 - A good life is not a life without problems.
 A good life is a life with good problems. mm
 - play the cards you are dealt.
 And you will often be dealt bad cards.

+The simple mantra, “I know nothing” has helped me so many times in the past seven years.
+I owe any success to those simple three words: I. Know.
+Nothing.

+I sometimes forget that a group of people blazed the trail I’m enjoying and that another group continues to maintain it without any fanfare.
 -->